short-url-asia/short-url-npm/README.md

-# ShortURL – A free URL Shortener class for JS
+# ShortURL – A free URL Shortener for JS